RoichmanLab/SLM_group_project/README.md

 These are the problems I remember we talked about in our last meeting.
 Fill free to add any suggestions or comments here.
 Ron.
+     3. We need to write a list of possible reasons for errors and ways to solve them.